iNeedToGitGood/US-Medical-Insurance-Costs/README.md

 The insurance.csv file included with this repository.
 It was provided to me by the Codecademy project.

 Analysis:
 I will analyze the data to find the information I noted above.
-There are 11 bullets in the list at time of scoping.
+There are 10 bullets in the list at time of scoping.
 I don't want to add too many and scope creep this.
 I might have already done that.

+git version control will catch all the changes I've made to this, I guess its not good to leave notes that you might wish you didn't leave.
+I realized the first thing the project suggested I do is analyze average age, so my bright idea of checking average age in my last grouping of controls was brilliant!